-In law school, Ms. Rhee was Executive Managing Editor of the Columbia Law Review and a Harlan Fiske Stone scholar.
+In law school, Soo-Mi was executive managing editor of the Columbia Law Review and a Harlan Fiske Stone scholar.
 She is fluent in Korean.

-- Non-US financial institution in an ongoing US government-initiated investigation of potential US sanctions violations being conducted by SDNY, NYAG, NYDFS, NY Fed, and OFAC.
+- International financial institution in an ongoing U.S. government-initiated investigation of potential U.S. sanctions violations being conducted by SDNY, NYAG, NYDFS, FRBNY, FRBSF, and OFAC.

 - Oil and gas company in self-reported DOJ and SEC investigation of potential violations of the FCPA.

-- Private equity funds in conducting internal anti-corruption, economic sanctions, and export controls audits of newly acquired portfolio companies.
+- Private equity funds in conducting internal FCPA/anti-corruption, economic sanctions, and export controls audits of newly acquired portfolio companies.

 - District of Columbia

 - U.S. Court of Appeals for the Federal Circuit

 - U.S. Court of International Trade

 - Not licensed as a Foreign Legal Consultant in Korea